Our aims for art

 How we teach art

 We follow the Kapow Scheme of Work, a broad and balanced Art and Design curriculum that builds on previous learning and provides both support and challenge for learners.
 The scheme ensures that progression of skills is made and covers all aspects of the Art and Design curriculum.
-It includes cross curricular links, such as Literacy, Maths, Science, DT and History.
-The programme for each year group contains topics of five lessons and are designed to be taught in sequential order.
+It includes cross-curricular links, such as Literacy, Maths, Science, DT and History.
+The programme for each year group contains topics for five lessons and are designed to be taught in sequential order.

 Children are given opportunities to use a range of materials to design and make products, to use drawing, painting and sculpture and share their ideas, experiences and imagination.
 They develop a range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
 A range of artists, craft makers and designers are studied, describing the differences and similarities between different practices and disciplines, and making links to their own work.
 By teaching our children about great artists and artworks they can learn the visual language as well as develop their cultural understanding and apply their critical thinking skills.